itod/yourbugreportsucks/README.md

     If you're reporting a bug in a website, did you try to reproduce it in multiple browsers?
 (That's always a great idea, BTW.)
 Great!
 Tell us about it here!

     If you're reporting a bug in a Mac app, did you simultaneously run Console.app and capture some suspicious-looking console logs?
 (That's always a great idea, BTW.)
 Great!
 Tell us about it here!

+Below is a template to get you started.
+Please copy and paste this into an email or your bug reporting sofware of choice and start from there.

 That's it!
-Thanks for reading.
+Thanks for reading, and happy bug reporting!

-Below is a template to get you started.
-Please copy it use it as a starting point.

 ---

     SUMMARY
     ------------------